apigee/apigee-go-gen/README.md

 ./apiproxy/resources/properties/values.properties
 ```

-I've only showed some of the resources that could exist in a `bundle`.
-There are other a few others, that are not used as frequently.
-(i.e. for xsds, wsdls and others)
+There are more resource types such as xsds, wsdls, and others. (see [docs](https://cloud.google.com/apigee/docs/api-platform/develop/resource-files))

-## Transformation Tools
+## Transformation Commands

-This toolkit offers a powerful set of conversion tools for your Apigee development workflow.
+The `proxy-tool` offers a powerful set of `transform` commands for your Apigee development workflow.

 **XML ↔️ YAML Conversion:** Easily switch between XML and YAML formats

-  * `yaml2xml` - Converts a snippet of XML to YAML snippet
+  * `yaml-to-xml` - Transforms a snippet of XML to YAML snippet
-  * `xml2yaml` - Converts a snippet of XML to YAML snippet
+  * `xml-to-yaml` - Transforms a snippet of XML to YAML snippet

 **API Proxy Bundles ↔️ YAML-First API Proxies:**  Convert between traditional API Proxy bundles and a more user-friendly YAML representation.

-* `bundle2yaml` - Converts an API Proxy bundle to a YAML doc
+* `bundle-to-yaml` - Transforms an API Proxy bundle to a YAML doc
-* `yaml2bundle` - Converts a YAML doc to an API Proxy bundle
+* `yaml-to-bundle` - Transforms a YAML doc to an API Proxy bundle

-### Tool: xml2yaml
+### XML to YAML Command

-**Purpose:** This tool takes XML snippets and effortlessly converts them into YAML.
+**Purpose:** This command takes XML snippets and effortlessly converts them into YAML.

 **Why does this matter?** Let's say you have an Apigee policy written in XML format.
 Instead of manually retyping the whole thing into YAML, you can simply use this tool for instant conversion.
 This is especially handy when you're working with examples from the Apigee documentation – just copy, paste, convert!

-The tool follows a reliable set of rules to transform your XML into clean YAML (see  [docs/rules.md](docs/rules.md))
+The command follows a reliable set of rules to transform your XML into clean YAML (see  [docs/rules.md](docs/rules.md))

 **Usage**

-The tool reads XML form `stdin`, and writes YAML to `stdout`.
+The command reads XML form `stdin`, and writes YAML to `stdout`.
 Below are a couple of examples.

   * Reading input redirected from a file
     ```shell
-    xml2yaml < ./examples/snippets/check-quota.xml
+    proxy-tool transform xml-to-yaml < ./examples/snippets/check-quota.xml
     ```
   * Reading input directly from stdin
     ```shell
-    xml2yaml << EOF
+    proxy-tool transform xml-to-yaml << EOF
     <Parent>
       <Child>Fizz</Child>
       <Child>Buzz</Child>